FAQ's About Juveniles and Juvenile Court

 Who can visit the detention center?

-Where do juveniles pay fines and submit their community service hours?
+Where do minors pay fines and submit their community service hours?

-Community service hours may not be done at home.
+Typically, community service hours may not be done at home.
 Parents or children may not receive money, compensation, or benefits for any services.
 Possible sites for working off community service hours include not-for-profit agencies, schools, parks, libraries, hospitals, substance abuse programs, homeless shelters, and nursing homes.
+Reach out to the assigned probation officer to discuss more options.

 How are driving privileges reinstated?